delve-team/delve/README.md

 ![intrinsic_dimensionality-layer2](images/layer2-intrinsic.png)

 This comparison suggests that the 8-unit layer (light blue) is too saturated and that a larger layer is needed.

-### How is layer saturation calculated?

-*Layer saturation* is the number of layers, dimensions, or directions needed to explain 99% of the variance, given the history of activation for a layer.

 ### Why this name, Delve?